-During the lease agreement term, changes in family income or family composition must be reported to the Authority within 10 days of its occurrence, including but not limited to members who are temporarily or permanently absent from the household (see definitions section).
+During the lease agreement term, changes in family income or family composition must be reported to the Authority within 10 days of its occurrence.
 Failure to do so will be grounds to terminate the lease.
 However, if such an adjustment or termination results from the resident's non-compliance with or violation of applicable rules and regulations (i.e. failure to participate in an economic self-sufficiency program or comply with work activity requirements or any form of fraud), the Authority will not grant any adjustment of rent.
 If a family has income, which is not verified, and the rent cannot be established due to the tenant's failure to submit the required information, the tenant is subject to eviction.